Wales vs USA predicted line-ups: Team news ahead of World Cup fixture

 When is it?

-USA vs Wales will kick off at 7pm GMT (10pm local time) on Monday 21 November.
+USA vs Wales will kick off at 7pm GMT (10pm local time, 2pm EST) on Monday 21 November.

 The match will take place at the Ahmad bin Ali Stadium in Al Rayyan.